Grilled corn and black bean salad (recipe)

-According to Bruce, the omega-3 fats found in salmon are important because they are not widely found in the American diet, yet are critically important to our health and well-being.
+According to Bruce, the omega-3 fats found in salmon are important because they are not widely found in the American diet, yet they are critically important to our health and well-being.
 “Low levels of omega-3 fats are linked to higher rates of depression,” says Bruce.

 If omega-3 fat-rich fish such as salmon, tuna and halibut are not your favorite, she recommends talking to your doctor or dietitian about taking fish oil supplements to see if these are safe and recommended to you.

 Salmon in a salad is always a well-rounded and delicious option.
-Bruce likes to pair her salmon with quinoa and a vegetable such as asparagus or green beans.
+Bruce likes to pair her salmon with quinoa and a vegetable, such as asparagus or green beans.
 Other popular side dishes with salmon are small roasted potatoes, like golden or fingerling, and rice pilaf.

 Step 1: Choose the right salmon.

 “Find salmon labeled ‘wild Alaskan salmon,’ because they generally have the lowest levels of toxins,” says Bruce.
 “Fresh or frozen are both great choices.”
-Bruce suggests staying away from farmed Atlantic salmon as it was named on the “Eco-Worst” choice list by the Environmental Defense Fund.
+Bruce suggests staying away from farmed Atlantic salmon, as it was named on the “Eco-Worst” choice list by the Environmental Defense Fund.

 Step 2: Pick your seasonings.